Ferdzz/ServerBot/README.md

 - Spin the bottle: Players can spin the bottle, it randomly chooses two people that are online in the server.
 - Coin toss: Gives players the ability to let a virtual coin make their decisions
 - Roll: Allows players to roll for a random number within the bounds in which they define with a paramter thats required in the command.
-- Cat: Sends the player a link to a random cat picture!
 - Bye: Sends a farewell to the player displaying a link to a farewell picture!

 [Back to table of contents](#top)